Loot (TV series)

-Loot is an American comedy television series created by Matt Hubbard and Alan Yang that premiered on June 24, 2022, on Apple TV+.
+Loot is an American comedy television series created by Matt Hubbard and Alan Yang that premiered on June 24, 2022, on Apple TV.
 It follows newly single Molly Wells, whose divorce from her tech billionaire ex-husband has made her the third-wealthiest woman in the US, as she decides to run the day-to-day work of the charitable foundation she forgot she founded, much to its employees' chagrin.

 The show stars Maya Rudolph, Michaela Jaé Rodriguez, Joel Kim Booster, Ron Funches, and Nat Faxon.
 It has received generally positive reviews.
 In July 2022, it was renewed for a second season, which premiered on April 3, 2024.
 In July 2024, it was renewed for a third season which premiered on October 15, 2025.

 Synopsis

-45-year-old Molly Wells divorces her tech billionaire husband of 20 years after he has an affair, and goes on a worldwide bender with her newfound $87 billion fortune, ending in an existential mid-life crisis.
-She decides to reengage with the charitable foundation she founded years earlier and to reconnect with the real world, finding herself along the way.
+Middle-aged Molly Wells divorces her tech billionaire husband of 20 years after he has an affair, and goes on a worldwide bender with her newfound $87 billion fortune, ending in an existential mid-life crisis.
+She decides to reengage with the charitable foundation she and her husband forgot they founded years earlier and to reconnect with the world outside the billionaire class, finding herself along the way.